Tearth/Oddity/README.md

 # Oddity
 Version 1.0.0

-SpaceX API wrapper for .NET based on https://github.com/r-spacex/SpaceX-API project.
+SpaceX API wrapper for .NET based on the https://github.com/r-spacex/SpaceX-API project.
 Method names are very familiar with API endpoints so you can just use API wiki documents:

 https://github.com/r-spacex/SpaceX-API/wiki